abienvenu/Kyela/README.md

 * Add confirmation before deleting a Participant
 * Use a cool date/time widget
 * Multi-poll
+* Create a default list of choices when creating a new poll
 * Sort dates
 * Archive old dates
 * Access to old dates